Wimmics/KGnoVis/Presentation code - dev.md

 ```

-Finally, you can here see an example of a call with only some parameters
+Not all the parameters are mandatory, you can here see an example of a call with only some parameters.

 ```javascript